Which Cold Remedies Can I Use While on Methotrexate?

 In such conditions, the immune system attacks itself.
 If you increase the immune response to combat the cold, you can also expect the attack on your body to become more severe.
 Also, as methotrexate and biologics suppress the immune system and therefore suppress your RA, taking echinacea could counteract the effects of the medication.

 Cold remedies and RA

 There is generally not an interaction between over-the-counter cold medication and immunosuppressant medications, such as methotrexate.
 However, it’s important to be aware that cold medication usually contains acetaminophen — the generic name for Tylenol.
 If you are using acetaminophen as a painkiller, also using cold medication can put more of this medication into your body than it can handle.
 Too much acetaminophen can become an overdose and be toxic to your liver.

 In additiona, some of the remedies contain nonsteroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen, Motrin, and Advil, which can cause kidney and liver damage and will result in toxicity due to Methotrexate.

 Speak to your pharmacist or your doctor regarding what other cold remedies you can take.
 In the meantime, drink lots of fluids, make sure you get plenty of vitamin C and rest as much as you can.

 You may also want to speak to your rheumatologist about whether they recommend skipping methotrexate while you are having a cold.
-Rheumatologists seem to differ on this — some want you to stop your medication only if you have a fever, whereas others recommend skipping a dose if you are sick.
+Rheumatologists seem to differ on this — some want you to stop your medication only if you have a fever or are taking antibiotics, whereas others recommend skipping a dose if you are sick.

 You should know: The answer above provides general health information that is not intended to replace medical advice or treatment recommendations from a qualified healthcare professional.